Correlation Between Blue Chip and Virtus High

 Strong

 Over the last 90 days Blue Chip Fund has generated negative risk-adjusted returns adding no value to fund investors.
-In spite of latest weak performance, the Fund's technical and fundamental indicators remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the fund investors.
+In spite of fairly strong technical and fundamental indicators, Blue Chip is not utilizing all of its potentials.
+The current stock price disturbance, may contribute to short-term losses for the investors.

 Virtus High Yield